 - 1/2 cup coconut sugar

 - 1 cup Medjool dates, pitted and chopped

 - Chopped roasted hazelnuts to garnish.

-- Poached pear.
+- zantac tablets price in pakistan Poached pear.
 Place 4 cups cold water, vanilla, spices and sugar in a saucepan over medium-high heat.
 Bring to the boil.
 Reduce heat to medium-low.
 Add peeled pears.
 Cook, partially covered, turning occasionally until pears are tender, about 30 minutes.
 Remove from heat.
 Allow pears to cool in syrup, turning occasionally.
 Using a slotted spoon, transfer pears to a plate.
 Reserve the syrup and set aside.

 - Date caramel.
 Soak the dates in reserved (warm) syrup for about 15 minutes.
 Transfer the soaked dates, and some syrup into high-speed blender (I use Vitamix).
 Add vanilla paste.
 Blend until very smooth.